arielkeren/assembler/README.md

 # Assembler

-An assembler for a made-up assembly language.
+Assembler for a made-up assembly language.

 ## Background